hillaryke/hillaryke/README.md

 ## Hi I'm Hillary 👋
 I am a Full Stack developer and machine learning enthusiast.
 I have a passion of learning and sharing my knowledge.

-- 🔭 I’m currently working on an react web development
+- 🔭 I’m currently working on upping my machine learning skills
-- 🌱 I’m currently learning *RemixJS* and *CS algorithms*
+- 🌱 I’m currently learning *machine learning and CS algorithms*

 ### :hammer_and_wrench: Languages and Tools :